Shopify 6 Months for $1/Month: How to Find & Claim It

 The deal is locked at signup

 The promotional duration is determined at account creation and cannot be changed afterwards.
-If you signed up when the 3-month deal was active, you cannot switch to 6 months later — even if Shopify extends the promotion.
-This is why it's worth checking the current offer before creating your account.
+If you signed up on the 3-month term, you cannot switch to 6 months later — even if a different offer appears elsewhere.
+This is why it's worth reading the exact term shown to you before creating your account.

 Don't wait indefinitely